80-55-06 Ductile Iron

-Atlas carries 80-55-06 Ductile Iron will contain nodular graphite in a matrix of ferrite and
+Atlas carries 80-55-06 Ductile Iron in rectangle and solid round form.
+85-55-06 contains nodular graphite in a matrix of ferrite and

 pearlite.
 The pearlite/ferrite structure provides higher wear resistance

 and strength when compared to a ferrite grade of ductile iron.
 This

 material is readily machinable with good surface finishes.
 Tensile and

 yield strengths are similar to AISI1040 steel in the as-rolled

 condition.
 This specification is similar to ASTM A536 grade 80-55-06.

 80-55-06 HEAT TREAT RESPONSE:

 80-55-06 can be oil quench hardened from 1600° (885° C) to a minimum